earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial06-reproject-vector-data-R.md

 <img src="{{ site.url }}/images/rfigs/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial06-reproject-vector-data-R/check-out-coordinates-1.png" title="Plot of the US overlayed with states and a boundary." alt="Plot of the US overlayed with states and a boundary." width="90%" />

-Next, let's add the location of our study area sites.
+Next, let's add the location of your study area sites.
-As we are adding these layers, take note of the class of each object.
-We will use `AOI` to represent "Area of Interest" in our data.
+As you are adding these layers, take note of the class of each object.
+You will use `AOI` to represent "Area of Interest" in your data.

 ```r